Cosmic-Infinity/ASCEE/README.md

 # ASCEE

+Ah yes, ASCII, the great grandfather of Unicode, the first chapter of any computer book, the source of so many security vulnerabilities (well, unicode is to blame, but who's reading this anyways), and a way of creating sick art?
+Yes, <a href="https://wikipedia.org/wiki/ASCII_art" target="blank">ASCII Art is a thing</a>.
+And long before images on computers, ascii art was all you could get, all 7 bits of it.

 Creating ASCII Art is hard.
-And let's face it, hardly anyone is creating them by hand these days _(No offense to the one who do)_.
-So here's an simple _"tool"_ to do just that.
+And let's face it, hardly anyone is creating them by hand these days _(No offense to the one 0.01%)_.
+So here's simple _"tool"_ to do just that.
 ### _Say hello to ASCEE._